Configuration Reference¶

 2 |

-Thresholds that will drive the stop/continue/proceed decision.
-These values are validated at config load time but have no effect on run output until the decision engine is implemented.
-Defaults are conservative — they favor stopping too early over approving a bad candidate.
+Thresholds that drive the stop/continue/proceed decision.
+Defaults are conservative and favor stopping too early over approving a bad candidate.

 | Field | Default | Description |